 These choices will raise or lower your value to the society…the ones that are dying, or the ones ascendant from within, or replacing the dying ones.

 In my observation, these are indeed interesting times.
 My advice to young ladies is that if you want to be valued, be valuable to people who are not socially suicidal.
 Jump off the rickety rafts onto the islands of social sanity that you find.
+The most stable communities are going to be the ones with the right balance of tolerance and protectiveness.
+Even if you fit the classic cisgender assigned female at birth woman role, the safest place for you to be in, and the one in which your children will receive the best and happiest upbringing, is a community with the least amount of hate of difference, but the most hate for abuse and stupidity.

 Your only value to the corporations is as a worker, a consumer, and producer of workers and consumers.
 Your only value to a man who wants to have sex with you, but does not want you to be the mother of his children is a pleasure object to deposit his sperm into.